Superannuation account types

 For most people, it is beneficial to move to an account-based pension as soon as possible due to the tax savings on your investment earnings.

-However, be aware that there is also a minimum required withdrawal from an account-based pension, and if you have reached the TBC and can no longer recontribute anything you don’t need, and if your taxable income outside super is over the tax-free threshold, moving to an account-based pension may result in more tax.
+However, due to the minimum withdrawal from an account-based pension, if you have reached the TBC ($1.9m) and can no longer recontribute whatever you don’t need, and if your taxable income outside super is over the tax-free threshold, moving to an account-based pension may result in more tax due to some of your super being withdrawn and in a taxable environment.

 A quick note – a small part of the population has access to untaxed super funds or defined benefit super funds.
 If this is you, you need to spend some time learning about the nuances of those super funds and the account types as they differ from ordinary super funds in significant ways.
 You can contact your super fund to help you understand it.
 Alternatively, you could speak to an adviser who specialises in these, either from your super fund, or privately.